Shopify/polaris/.changeset/gentle-chefs-hear.md

 '@shopify/polaris': patch
 ---

-Replaces mouse up and down events on Backdrop with onClick to close Modal
+Replaced mouse up and down events on Backdrop with onClick to close Modal